-Let’s take a look at the improvement from Raspberry Pi 2.
+Let’s take a look at the improvements

-Raspberry Pi 3 has a huge upgrade on the processing power.
+Raspberry Pi 3 received a huge upgrade on processing power.
 From 32-bit (Rpi 2) to 64-bit (Rpi 3).
 Besides, Rpi 2 is running at 900MHz, while Rpi 3 is running at 1.2GHz.
-I believe the 64-bit on Rpi 3 can only be utilized with the operating system, while Raspbian is yet 64-bit operating system (at the time I am writing this), just looking at the system clock, Rpi 3 will outperform Rpi 2.
+I believe the 64-bit on Rpi 3 can only be utilized with the operating system, while Raspbian is yet 64-bit operating system (at the time I am writing this), but just looking at the system clock, Rpi 3 will outperform Rpi 2.

 There is another small modification on Rpi 3 compared to Rpi 2, the Power LED and Activity LED has been moved to the edge of power input (USB Micro-B socket) on Rpi 3.
 The reason is to give way the 2.4GHz antenna.
 There is another huge upgrade on Rpi 3, it is integrated with WiFi and Bluetooth.
 It uses Broadcom BCM43438 chip that provides 2.4GHz 802.11n wireless LAN, Bluetooth Low Energy, and Bluetooth 4.1 Classic radio.
 At the time this article is written Raspbian has supported the WiFi, but not the Bluetooth.
 I believe it is just a matter of time before the Bluetooth is fully supported.

-With the wireless connection support, Rpi 3 is designed for IoT development.
+With wireless connection support, Rpi 3 is designed for IoT development.
 Of course, you can always use it for Internet connection.

 If you want to know the upgrades of Raspberry Pi 3 in depth, here are the details from the official Raspberry Pi website: